 Set in some the most suggestive landscapes

 Today, these stone structures truly grace the Chianti landscape, sitting on prominent hillsides, nestled in small hamlets and sometimes abandoned in the green fauna.
-Here is a list of our top eight favorite churches - some to visit, and some require that you take a hike so you can admire their beauty.
+Here is a list of our top eight favorite churches - some are easy to visit, and some require that you take a hike so you can admire their beauty.

 1. Pieve di San Cresci